aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 For more examples on how to use the SageMaker ACK service controller, see the [SageMaker controller samples repository][sagemaker-samples].

-To deploy your trained SageMaker model and scale it with the Application Auto Scaling ACK service controller, see [Dynamic scaling with ACK Application Auto Scaling][sm-example].
+To deploy your trained SageMaker model and scale it with the Application Auto Scaling ACK service controller, see [Dynamic scaling with ACK Application Auto Scaling][autoscaling-example].

 ### Cleanup